 - June 2019 – My evidence to the Treasury Select Committee on effectiveness of gender pay gap reporting – more information can be found in link D4 above.

-- September 2019 – My presentation to the Royal Statistical Society Conference on the 10 recommendations of the RSS to improve pay gap reporting – more information can be found in link D2 above.
+- September 2019 – My presentation to the Royal Statistical Society Conference in Belfast on the 10 recommendations of the RSS to improve pay gap reporting – more information can be found in link D2 above.

 - August 2020 – My interview about gender pay gap reporting with Corinne Carr on her Paying for Good podcast channel.